TULiberalArts/Center-for-the-Humanities/pages/fellowships.md

 No previous experience or familiarity with digital research tools is needed, but do explain your relevant skills and background.

 Send your statement and C.V. as email attachments to [dsc_fellowships@temple.edu](mailto:dsc_fellowships@temple.edu).
 Direct any questions about the award to Professor Peter Logan, Digital Scholarship Center Academic Director, [peter.logan@temple.edu](mailto:peter.logan@temple.edu), [215 204-8567](tel:2152048567).

+___

+## Support the Humanities at Temple University
+Since its founding in 2003, the activities of the Center have been supplemented by individual gifts.
+Your support enables us to enhance our programs and fellowships, directly benefiting the humanities at Temple.
+We welcome unrestricted gifts as well as those earmarked for specific programs.
+If you would like to discuss a donation, please contact us at [(215) 204-6386](tel:2152046386) or [chat@temple.edu](mailto:chat@temple.edu).
+Please mail your contribution to:

+The Center for the Humanities at Temple<br>
+10th Floor, Gladfelter Hall (025-45)<br>
+Temple University<br>
+Philadelphia, PA 19122-6089 <br>